xzl01/ghc/HACKING.md

 ```

 On Windows, you need an extra repository containing some build tools.
-These can be downloaded for you by configure.
+These can be downloaded for you by `configure`.
 This only needs to be done once by running:

 ```
 $ ./configure --enable-tarballs-autodownload